Food Imports & Exports

 - the animal disease and health controls in the country, their efficiency, and

-There are safeguard measures in the case of serious hazard to animal health.
-Imports of animal origin must enter via border inspection posts where they will be subject to veterinary checks.
-Upon completion of veterinary checks, a certificate for the consignment of products issues.
+There are safeguard measures in the case of serious hazards to animal health.
+Imports of animal origin must enter via border inspection posts, where they will be subject to veterinary checks.
+Upon completion of veterinary checks, a certificate for the consignment of products is issued.

 There are specific additional animal health requirements for certain imports.
 On arrival, the animals and certificates must be verified by veterinarians at the border inspection post.
 Further checks may also be carried out at the final destination.